Styled Shoot behind the scenes

 team in the cafe

 After a break for coffee and breakfast (with poor Vanessa in full bridal get-up in a local Costa) we headed back out.
-A change of hair and makeup, by the talented Charlotte, perfectly suited the new location, Brick Lane, with it’s graffiti backdrops and cobbled streets.
-A random shopping trolley we found made carting all our gear and the coat (when not being worn) much easier, though we had to abandon it again eventually.
+A change of hair and makeup, by the talented Charlotte, perfectly suited the new location.
+In Brick Lane, with it’s graffiti backdrops and cobbled streets we got started on part two.
+A random shopping trolley we found made carting all our gear and the coat (when not being worn) much easier.
+Of course we had to abandon it again eventually.
 We finished just before midday with cake in a cafe and winding down.

 city wedding ivory silk dress graffiti bridge

-Some of us shared a taxi back to the flat where Vanessa had got ready, and on the way we were already firing out ideas for our next collaborative shoot (Titian Red anyone?), watch this space!
+Some of us shared a taxi back to the flat where Vanessa had got ready.
+On the way we were already firing out ideas for our next collaborative shoot (Titian Red anyone?), watch this space!

 bride with a shopping trolley behind the scenes photo